apwide/azure-golive-integration/src/README.md

 ![AzureCustomTaskDeploymentInformation.png.png](images/AzureCustomTaskDeploymentInformation.png.png)

+The "Issue Keys from Commit" option enables the parsing of commit messages to identify the issue keys that should be added to the deployment.
+The task will go through all commits made from the current job to the last successful job.

 ### Update Environment Status
 If you want to update the status of the Golive environment (ex: when starting a deployment, after a deployment has been performed,…), open the “Update Status” section.
 Pick the desired status or type its name: